VEETALITY/VEETALITY/README.md

  i despise people who talk down on others just for having innocent fun. like you freaks are SO miserable so you have to make sure everyone else around you feels as badly as you do. it's insanely weird! (this is oddly specific BECAUSE i've seen it happen and it's just extremely cringe. i dont vibe w/ that shit AT ALL.)

- if i get comfortable around you, i'll probably get excited very easily... especially if you enjoy something that i enjoy. like i'll slap my keyboard so hard i'll accidentally open 5 different tabs while simultaneously closing pony town. it's happened, it's possible.
+ if i get comfortable around you, i'll probably get excited very easily ... especially if you enjoy something that i enjoy. like i'll slap my keyboard so hard i'll accidentally open 5 different tabs while simultaneously closing pony town. it's happened, it's possible.

- that's all, see ya! maybe consider leaving a message on my atabook OR checking out my sentry wip! thanks for reading. ;-D
+ that's all, see ya! maybe consider leaving a message on my atabook ... thanks for reading. ;-D

 p.s. i read ALL of my atabook messages n' pt whispers!! if i dont respond, it's not personal, sometimes i get nervous and don't know how to respond without seeming like an oddball. but trust me i see them all and they make me smile. :-)